Hair-Raising Hare: Notes

 This is the first short to use the 1946-47 rings, evident from blue rings, one red ring, and red background.

 This was the final appearance of Chuck Jones' Bugs Bunny design, as starting with his next Bugs Bunny cartoon (A Feather in His Hare), he would use Robert McKimson's design for the character.

 After, many Bugs cartoon titles that substituted "hare" for "hair" in a punny way, this title includes both words, as homophones.

 The "Is there a doctor in the house?" gag is an old one, for example in Horse Feathers where a player is injured; Groucho asks if there is a doctor in the stands; and when a doctor responds, Groucho asks, "How are you enjoying the game, Doc?"

-Gossamer's next appearance was in ("Water, Water Every Hare").
-But, rather than merely feeding him to the monster, the "Mad Scientist" needs Bugs Bunny's brain for a giant robot.
+Gossamer's next appearance was in Water, Water Every Hare.